 - o.
 Dismissal Due to Lack of Professionalism.
 The instructor and/or program director reserves the right to dismiss a student from class at any time due to lack of professionalism.
 If this situation occurs, the dismissal will be counted as a tardy and/or unexcused episode and will result in point deductions.
 (Please note: excessive complaints about clinical field placements may be deemed unprofessional conduct.)
 Please refer to the Professionalism Standards document located in the Appendix B of this Handbook for more details. - p.
 Third Parties: Children, family members, pets, and /or friends are not permitted in the classroom, laboratories, or clinics without prior authorization.
 Pets are not permitted on campus grounds without prior authorization.
 Children are not permitted in classrooms or campus labs.
 They should never be left unattended in any area.
 It is the student's responsibility prior to the semester to provide arrangements for child care while attending class/lab/clinic and the student should have a backup plan for child care in case the caregiver becomes ill or has an emergency. - q.
-Clinical Policies.
+Clinical Requirements.
 Please reference Clinical Handbook for Attendance policies during clinical rotations. - r.
 Reputation.
 Each student is held responsible for his/her attendance and performance.
 The program treats your role as a student as full time employment.
 The same habits and behaviors that define you in the class/lab are typically the same that will be revealed in the clinic.
 Please remember that our clinical instructors and clinical sites are not paid to take you as a student.
 Hence, we rely substantially on our reputation of withholding high standards of the students and the faculty to keep in good standing with our clinical sites. - s.
 Dismissals While Taking an Examination.
-Students are not permitted to leave the classroom or lab room during an exam because it places the student in a position where he/she could be suspected of cheating.
+Student are not permitted to leave the classroom or lab room during an exam because it places the student in a position where he/she could be suspected of cheating.
 It is recommended that you take care of any personal issues immediately prior to the start of the exam.
-If a student does have to leave, it is the instructor's discretion to score the remainder of the examination as a zero. (see also pp 55.)
+The instructor has the right to grade the exam as a zero should a student leave the room while taking an exam.